tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

  - Description of preliminary data preprocessing and analysis:

    - Data cleaning: Remove the irrelevant observations from collect data, including the null value and duplicate data.
-Check the outlier?
-(Box and whisker plot)
-   - Data intergration: combime independent variable and dependent variable each year as one table (2015-2019)
+   - Data intergration: on database process, we combime all independent variable and dependent variables in one table.
-     -	Independent variable: provincial population, crime rate, household income,   greenhouse emission, number of colleges
+     -	Independent variable: greenhouse emission, crime rate, immigrant population, Median Immigrant Wages, household income, provincial population.
      -	Dependent variable: house price
-   - Data reduction: reduce dimensionality (reshape/scale)
+   - Data reduction: reduce dimensionality using MinMaxScaler method.
-   - Data type transfer: change string to float type
+   - Data type transfer: change string to float type.

 - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
-   - Take each line as a group, for a total of 50 groups.
-In 2015, 5 selected characteristics were analyzed to derive each characteristic's impact (correlation) on house prices. and list the corresponding graphs (heatmaps, scatterplots, histograms)
+   - We choose the most common features influent house prices using the multi variables regression model to predict the 2020 house price.
+Also, verify the accuracy and mes of the model.

 - Description of how data was split into training and testing sets
-   - Two years of data are used as the training set, and the remaining three years are used as the test set.
-Check whether the impact of each year's characteristics on housing prices has changed significantly or remains at a stable level.
+   - 80% of indepedent variables data as the training set, and the remaining 20% are used as the test set, in order to predict the house price for 2020.

 - Explanation of model choice, including limitations and benefits
-  - Model: multi-variable regression
+  - Model: multi-variables regression
-  - Description: the outcome of the analysis is continuous by each year to figure out the different variables that affect the house price.
-Therefore, we use the supervised learning method.
-In addition, our team discovered ten provinces.
-Each province has 5 of the same factors that affect house prices each year, so multi-variable linear regression can help us analyze the results.
+  - Description: Collected data house prices are continuous data, and this model helps us directly predict the future year house price in a specific range (2015-2019).
   -	Limitation
     -	The model can only show the effects of selected features and cannot analyze factors that were not selected.
     -	It is challenging to model nonlinear data or polynomial regression with the correlation between data features.